DigitecGalaxus/orbo/README.md

       };
     }
   },
-  cleanupOnUnmount: true, // Enable cleanup when no components use this state });
+  // Enable automatic cleanup once all all components using this state unmount
+  cleanupOnUnmount: true,
+});

 export { useDarkMode, useSetDarkMode };